 IT asset disposal, often known as ITAD, is a procedure via which unused pieces of computer equipment can be discarded.
 This may be accomplished without causing any harm to the environment.
 The vendors provide their services to the organisations, which in turn assists them in remarking, recycling, and remarketing the various types of computer equipment.
 As a result, issues related to the environment, potential legal problems, and pointless expenses associated with repairs and replacements are no longer an issue.
 The administrational headaches, personnel expenses, and storage-related questions are just some of the reasons why many businesses choose to outsource their IT asset disposal (ITAD) activities.
 Another motivation for many of these businesses is to prevent future problems.

-The value of the worldwide IT asset disposal market size was estimated to be USD 18,572 million, and it is anticipated that it would expand to USD 51,377 million by 2030 at a CAGR of 12% throughout the period that is being forecasted (2022–2030).
 IT asset disposal, also known as ITAD, is a tool that focuses on recycling, reusing, and repairing old IT equipment in a way that is sustainable and kind to the environment.
 ITAD is a method that has been created and implemented.
 A company that works in information technology has the option of selling off its IT assets in-house or contracting with an experienced provider.
 There is the potential for a device used in information technology to have its internal components reused, so saving them from being discarded as electronic trash.
 This helps to reduce the amount of garbage, such as plastics and heavy metals, that is released into the environment.

 Even while many companies follow a predetermined schedule for the replacement of electronic equipment, companies that are in possession of outdated hardware still have to make the decision on whether or not to dispose of it, recycle it, resell it, or refurbish it.
 When the process of disposing of IT assets is carried out internally, some aspects of it are managed by the asset management, accession, and risk management teams respectively.
 A corporation could also work with other companies that are experts in ITAD and partner with them.